bradylowe/Root-PMT-Fit-With-Machine-Learning/README.md

-enter_run_params.sh -- shell script for catalouging expt'l setup pmt3_injstudy_conGain70_conInj0.png -- example output of fit algorithm r410_v965ST_5.root -- example data file (filled histograms)
+enter_run_params.sh -- shell script for catalouging expt'l setup pmt3_injstudy_conGain70_conInj0.png -- example output of fit algorithm r410_v965ST_5.root -- example data file (filled histograms) run_batch.sh -- shell script for running a batch of instances of run_fit_pmt.sh

 Images directory (pngs):
 All pngs are output from Root after it has fit the PMT response model to data.